testuserongithubxd/STEALTHAPI/README.md

 Citizen.CreateThread(function()
     while true do
         Wait(0)
-        if Stealth.IsControlJustPressed(0x41) then -- A key
+        if Stealth.IsControlJustPressed(0x41) then
             print("A pressed")
         end
-        if Stealth.IsControlJustPressed(0x31) then -- 1 key
+        if Stealth.IsControlJustPressed(0x31) then
             print("1 pressed")
         end
     end